junaid-umar/junaid-umar/README.md

 ### Hi there, I'm Junaid !

 ## I'm a Veteran, Android Developer📱, Java, Kotlin Dart!
-- Currently working Part-time as an Android Developer at EzyEdu & Ashlar Global
+- Currently working Part-time as an Android Developer at Telocure & EzyEdu
 - Mainly worked for startups in my  Career of approx 5 years
 - Learning Kotlin
 - Looking for my next role in Android, Worldwide 🌍